abongsjoel/freightclaims-lodgeing-form/README.md

 ![screenshot](../master/screenshot.png)

-Clicking on next or previews moves the form forward and backward giving the user an amazing experience working with forms
+Clicking on next or previews moves the form forward and backward giving the user an amazing experience working with forms.
+The project is built using Reactjs, the React-Spring library and Tailwindcss.

 ## Live Demo